Arms industry of Russia: State orders

 The Russian Minister of Industry and Trade Denis Manturov claimed in July 2023 that the monthly production of missiles and ammunition had exceeded the production of the whole 2022.
 He also said in late December 2023 that the production and supply of weapons systems to the Russian troops "at certain positions" had increased 10-12 times throughout the year.
 The Russian Ministry of Defense said in its concluding report about the 2023 activities that since February 2022 the production of artillery ammunition has increased by 17,5 times, of tanks by 5,6 times, of IFVs by 3,6 times, APCs by 3,5 times and drones by 16,5 times.
 The Russian President Vladimir Putin claimed on 2 February 2024 that in the last 18 months the Russian defense industry has created 520,000 new jobs and has also increased the production of body armor by 10 times and uniforms by 2,5 times.
 The Russian Prime Minister Mikhail Mishustin claimed on 3 April 2024 that the manufacturing of automobile and armored vehicles had increased by 3 times in 2023, of destruction means by 7 times and of communications, electronic warfare and reconnaissance equipment by 9 times.
 The new Russian Minister of Defense Andrey Belousov claimed on 30 July 2024 that the quantity of FPV-drones daily entering the front has sharply increased to 4,000 units.
 Vladimir Putin claimed on 19 September 2024 that roughly 140,000 drones were supplied to the Russian Armed Forces during the previous year.
 He also said that it is planned to increase the production of drones by 10 times in 2024.
 Andrey Belousov claimed on 21 December 2024 that civilian producers have increased the manufacturing of drones to up to 40,000 units per month and EW and signals intelligence systems to up to 5,000 units per month.
 He went on to claim that civilian manufacturers have supplied the Russian Armed Forces with 31 types of drones, eight ground robotic systems, two types of SIGINT systems, 20 EW systems and four types of sea drones since April 2024.
 Denis Manturov claimed on 26 December 2024 that the production of military aviation and tanks increased by 2,5 times over the year.
 He also said about a claimed increase in production of lightly armored vehicles by 4 times and up to 15 times for artillery.

-On 23 April 2025, Vladimir Putin claimed that Russian forces received over 4,000 armored vehicles, 180 aircraft and helicopters, and more than 1.5 million drones (including about 4,000 FPV drones) in 2024.
-He also claimed that Russian defense industry more than doubled the production of weapons, communications, reconnaissance, and electronic warfare systems over the past year.
-At the same time, he acknowledged shortage of certain weapons.